ahnyerkeester/coolaroo-iq-boost/README.md

 # Install Software

-Image your SD Card with the latest version of Bookworm including the desktop environment.
+Image your SD Card with the latest version of Bookworm and boot your Raspberry Pi.

-## Prep the Raspberr Pi
+## Prep the Raspberry Pi

 `sudo apt-get -y update && sudo apt-get -y upgrade`

 ## Get Setup

 > [!IMPORTANT]
 > IT IS NOT NECESSARY to clone this repository, this setup script will get the files you need.

-Use the setup file instead:
+Get and run the setup file:

 ```
 curl -O https://raw.githubusercontent.com/ahnyerkeester/coolaroo-iq-boost/main/setup.sh
 chmod +x setup.sh
 ./setup.sh
 ```

 # Configure For Your Setup

 All the software should now be installed.
-We just need to personalize the setup up for your equipment.
+We just need to localize the setup up for your equipment.
 You should have gotten the serial number for your remote by now.
 You need to put add it to the HomeKit accessory:

 `nano ~/homekit-project/blind.js`